Select your language

 Schola Cantorum Adam Rener

-The choir owes its name to Adam Rener (c.
-1482–1520), court Kapellmeister of Frederick the Wise.
-As a liturgical chamber choir, the Schola performs church services and evensongs, with a focus on a cappella literature.
-Special emphasis is placed on programs performed in collaboration with orchestra and soloists.
-After many years of leadership by Sarah Herzer and Thomas Herzer, Ulrich Hirtzbruch has been the director since November 2024.
+The choir takes its name from Adam Rener (c.
+1482–1520), the court Kapellmeister who served under Frederick the Wise.
+As a liturgical chamber choir, the Schola performs at church services and Evensongs, with a particular focus on a cappella repertoire.
+Programs featuring collaborations with orchestras and soloists add a special dimension to their work.
+Following the long-standing leadership of Sarah Herzer and Thomas Herzer, Ulrich Hirtzbruch took over as director in November 2024.

 Gospelchor der Schlosskirche